michall-m/flame-basics/README.md

 In that regard, it is the goal of the project that makes FL training as easy and productive as possible for data scientists and machine learning engineers.

 As FL is a fast evolving technology, Flame tries to decouple the development of a machine learning workload from its deployment and management.
-With Flame, a diverse of set of topologies (e.g., central, hierarchical, vertical, hybrid, etc.) can be easily composed and different backend communication protocols (e.g., mqtt) can be supported.
+With Flame, a diverse set of topologies (e.g., central, hierarchical, vertical, hybrid, etc.) can be easily composed and different backend communication protocols (e.g., mqtt) can be supported.
 We cover these core functionalities of Flame here.

 ## 2. Theoretical background